krisgun/noisy-bird/README.md

 # noisy-bird
 ### Description
-A side-scrolling game in a cave setting where the player dodges incoming speleothems.
+A side-scrolling game in a cave setting where the player dodges incoming randomly scaled speleothems.
 The character's vertical movement is controlled by using the spacebar.
 The player dies when hitting the ground or speleothems.
+The player gets a point whenever a set of obstacles is dodged.
 JavaFX was used to make this project.

 ### How to play
 * Clone the repository